...

 Customer Cohort analysis is a powerful tool that will help you customize your marketing strategies based on what works and what doesn’t.
 Insights from cohort analysis will let you know how exactly you need to adjust your marketing activities and what you need to focus on.

-For example, cohort analysis will help you determine whether or not you need to launch or bolster your loyalty or rewards program for existing customers.
+Cohort analysis will help you determine whether you need to launch a customer loyalty program.
 Insights from cohort analysis will allow you to find out if your existing clients are satisfied even without a loyalty program.

 In this case, you can just continue your best practices and may not urgently need to launch a loyalty program.